pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do You Ever 'Mix It Up' and Socialize With Different People at School?
 * What Fads Are You and Your Friends Into Right Now?

-# communication
-* How do you feel about people who don't keep their commitments?
-* What does my body language tel you sometimes even though I'm not talking?
-* Are there any parts of a couple's private life that should not be discussed with family or friends?
-* Do you think your partner can listen to you and do something else (like watch TV or read the paper) at the same time?
-Can you?
-* Do you think your partner talks too much on the phone and neglects you or other important things?
-* Are there things that are easier to discuss with your friends than your partner?
-* Do you think I can usual y read your body language?
-Where am I good at it and what do I usual y get wrong?
-* On a typical month, how much is your long distance phone bil ?
-* Does that include international cal s?
-* If I get offended or irritated at something you say or do, what is the best way for me to bring it up so that you don't get angry?
-* Do you think someone should ever correct his or her mate in public?
-* How often do you feel that you really don't know your partner?
-Will time fill in the gaps or do you feel that your partner won't open up and you may never really know him or her?
-* Can you have good conversations with someone you were just introduced to?
-* When you real y don't feel like talking to me, why is that?
-* Do you prefer to stay in touch with others by letter, email, or the phone?
-* When you ask your mate a question, does he or she always respond?
-How do you feel if you don't get a response?
-* If you are in a grouchy mood, should I leave you alone or do something else?
-* If there are some things from my past that are just too painful or uncomfortable to share is that ok with you?
-Would you be able to commit to someone who can't share everything?
-* Does your mate usually interrupt your sentences?
-Do you find it irritating?
-Does your mate monopolize the conversation, making it hard to speak?
-* Did your family tend to share feelings and emotions when you were growing up?
-* If you have something that you real y need to do, but you keep forgetting about it, how should I remind you without being a nag?
-* Do you feel that your partner often takes ten minutes to tel you something when it could have been said in 30 seconds?
-Does that frustrate you?
-* Do you enjoy talking about yourself - your job, your vacations, your accomplishments, etc.?
-* Do you usually return phone calls and emails within a day?
-* Are you good at taking phone messages or passing along important calendar dates to your partner?
-* Do you sense that others may think that you talk too much about yourself?
-* How much do you think a spouse should inform his or her mate regarding their schedule and whereabouts?
-* Do you find it easy to start conversations with strangers?
-* What areas do you think we could most improve our communication? (you might want to use the book chapter headings as a guide)
-* What one topic do you wish I would be able to talk about more openly and freely?

 # College and University
 * How much of what you learned at school can you apply to your current job?